 Two books of short stories-one, an old one, "Youth," by Joseph Conrad.
 I name it because it seems to me to represent the flower of Conrad's genius; two tales in this volume ("Youth" and "Heart of Darkness") would rank among the ten greatest short stories in our tongue.
 William Allen White's "God's Puppets" contains several sharply etched and acid-bitten portraits; it also contains "The One A Pharisee"-one of the most merciless arraignments of moneyworship that an American writer has produced.
-Any reader who has thought of White as a placid, mid-western, chronic optimist should get these uncompromising stories-and these uncompromising stories-and revise his estimate.
+Any reader who has thought of White as a placid, mid-Western, chronic optimist should get these uncompromising stories-and revise his estimate.

 Now for the concluding novels.
 I had intended to include "The Abyss," by Nathan Kussy, but I have not read enough of it to advise.
-Still, as far as I've gone, it seems like an unusual as I've gone, it seems like an unusual and almost successful blend of Charles Dickens and Fyodor Dostoieffsky, without the artistry of either.
-Its background brings up thoughts of Edwards' "Comrade Yetta" and Ernest Poole's "The Harbor," to both of which splendid stories "The Abyss" might be compared-but I leave others to judge.
+Still, as far as I've gone, it seems like an unusual and almost successful blend of Charles Dickens and Fyodor Dostoieffsky, without the artistry of either.
+Its background brings up thoughts of Edwards' "Comrade Yetta" and Ernest Poole's "The Harbor," to both of which splendid stories "The Abyss" of which spiended stories The Adyss might be compared-but I leave others to judge.
 I am less reticent about recommending H. G. Wells' "The Research Magnificent."
-This is the serious, searching Wells at his best; the Wells of "Love and Mr. Lewisham," grown more curious and less cautious.
+This is the serious, searching Wells at his best; the Wells of "Love and Mr. Lewisham," grown more curious and less cautions